-On the basis of this scenario analysis, Option 6 is preferred to the other options, as it delivers a higher net economic benefit across each of the four scenarios.
+On the basis of this scenario analysis, Option 6 is preferred to the other options, as it delivers a higher net economic benefit across each of the four scenarios replace six 66 kV circuit breakers and associated primary and secondary assets in poor condition; and replace all 22 kV assets within the substation.

-6.5 Preferred option
+6.5.
+Preferred option